sdemmon/flights_project_3/README.md

 Additionally, the code generates bar graphs using the Plotly.js library to visually represent the top ten destinations from a selected airport and the top airlines operating from that airport.
 These bar graphs provide insights into the popularity of destinations and airlines associated with the selected airport.

 ![Screenshot 2024-03-04 at 8 53 01 AM](https://github.com/sdemmon/flights_project_3/assets/141437641/934bb368-29b6-47ab-ad0f-e671936ecdc5)

+Areas to Improve
+To enhance this project further, we plan to incorporate pricing information and utilize an updated data source with more recent information.
+Additionally, we aim to develop a price calculator feature and provide details on airport amenities, including hotels, restaurants, and shopping options.
+These enhancements will enrich the user experience and make the tool even more valuable for travelers.